My 9 Top Travel Destinations During This Year+ Of Pandemic

 I have a lot of love for modern Copenhagen.
 My brother lives just outside the city, and I've spent a fair amount of time visiting.
 It's a happy place.
 Jeg tager endda danskundervisning.
-I started visiting the city in Wander last August when the wildfires came, and quickly zeroed in on the lakes in the north center of the city as a virtual refuge.
+I started visiting the city in Wander last August when the wildfires came and quickly zeroed in on the lakes in the north center of the city as a virtual refuge.
 The general area is dejlig in person, just simple human-made small lakes and swan boats with bike paths and more kissing the gentle edges.
 The Wander photos, though, take the experience to a whole other level.
-There's a sparkling golden light silhouetting people pushing prams and gliding through the summer air like fairy dust, and everyone is out, moving, chatting and just enjoying life to the fullest.
+There's a sparkling golden light silhouetting people pushing prams and gliding through the summer air like fairy dust, and everyone is out, moving, chatting, and just enjoying life to the fullest.
 Copenhagen isn't exactly known for its amazing weather, and maybe this photo series managed to capture a rare perfect golden hour.
-But capture it it did, and it's uplifting to visit if you're ever feeling hopeless on your well-worn pandemic couch.
+But capture it did, and it's uplifting to visit if you're ever feeling hopeless on your well-worn pandemic couch.

 3. Detroit's Heidelberg Project.